strimzi/strimzi.github.io/_posts/2023-09-15-kafka-producer-client-essentials.md

 **Improving data durability**

 Specify `acks=all` (default) in your producer configuration so that all in-sync topic replicas acknowledge successful message delivery.
-Or configure `transaction` properties in your brokers and producer client application to ensure that messages are processed in a single transaction.
+Or configure `transaction` properties in your producer application to ensure that messages are processed in a single transaction.

 **Boosting performance**

 Optimize your producer for high message throughput and low latency.
+We mentioned that compression and batching are important considerations.
+Use the `compression.type` property to specify a producer-side message compression type.
 Use the `linger.ms` and `batch.size` configuration properties to batch more messages into a single produce request for higher throughput.
-Improve throughput of your message requests by using the `delivery.timeout.ms` property to adjust the maximum time to wait before a message is delivered and completes a send request.
+You can also improve throughput of your message requests by using the `delivery.timeout.ms` property to adjust the maximum time to wait before a message is delivered and completes a send request.

 For more information, see the [Strimzi documentation on tuning producers](https://strimzi.io/docs/operators/latest/deploying#con-producer-config-properties-str).